krOoze/Hello_Triangle/README.md

 and I assume it is without errors :innocent:.
 It should perfectly adhere to the Vulkan spec e.g. it should do proper synchronization and do so in efficient way (as it was meant to be used).

-TODO: check features and limits
+ - TODO: check features and limits
+ - TODO: make vertex buffer in best memory + investigate device memory alignment

 Proper renderloop synchronization mini-tutorial
 -------------------------------------